deepakp-31/deepakp-31.github.io/README.md

 **LinkedIn**: [www.linkedin.com/in/deepakpmenon](https://www.linkedin.com/in/deepakpmenon)

 ## Summary
-Robotics and automation engineer with over 3 years of experience in developing innovative solutions and driving team success.
-Proficient in robotics, image processing, AI, programming, and interdisciplinary skills.
-Committed to exceeding expectations and consistent growth.
+Robotics and automation engineer with nearly 4 years of experience in developing innovative R&D solutions and driving team success.
+Proficient in robotics, image processing, AI, programming, and project management.
+Committed to exceeding expectations, fostering consistent growth in collaborative environments, and staying up- to-date with the state-of-the-art in robotics and automation.

 ## Technical Skills
 - **Robotics**: Kinematics & Dynamics, SLAM, Path-Planning, Navigation, Perception